 Fellows must have graduated from an accredited medical school and have completed a pediatric residency program at an accredited institution.
 The individual must be board eligible/certified in General Pediatrics, and have completed an ACGME accredited fellowship in Pediatric Gastroenterology by July 1st, 2024.

-We accept applications via ERAS (Fall Application Cycle) We ask for the ERAS Application, a current CV, a personal statement, 3+ LORs, and a recent photo to complete a file.
+We accept applications via ERAS (Fall Application Cycle).
+We ask for the ERAS Application, a current CV, a personal statement, at least 3 LORs, and a recent photo to complete a file.

 Applications are available for submission on ERAS beginning July 27, 2023.